 Is Paddle Boarding a good workout?

-*Estimates are based on an average of three people of different sizes (165-200lbs) & 1 hour of paddling
+For comparison purposes, estimates are based on an average of 16 people of different sizes (165 to 200lbs).

 “Paddle boarding is the best crossing training you can do to improve your surfing.”

-“When Paddle Board Racing at a high intensity your heart rate and cardiovascular are at full throttle.”
+“When paddle board racing at a high intensity your heart rate and cardiovascular are at full throttle.”

 “SUP Yoga offers an intense workout for the mind, body and spirit with an increased intensity which outperforms land yoga.”

 Standup paddle boarding can be calming and meditative, but also exhilarating and an intense workout for the mind, body and spirit.
 Our friend Helen at San Diego Paddle Yoga practiced a vinyasa power SUP Yoga sequence which lasted about an hour.
 With an energetic yoga flow, you can burn anywhere between 416 to 540 calories in an hour.
 Go ahead, have that extra extra large green smoothie.
 We won’t tell.